 Arum 'Pamela Harper' has arrow shaped leaves that are highly variegated with light green to white surrounded by a distinct deep green border.
-'Pamela Harper' forms neat clusters of plants that are tighter than the species.
-Its leaves emerge in the fall and persist until spring bloom.
-Arum italicum flowers are followed by orange berries in the summer.
-Commonly referred to as Lords and Ladies, the wintergreen leaves of this perennial contain a bitter, somewhat toxic sap as do its colorful berries.
+Arum italicum 'Pamela Harper' forms neat clusters that are tighter than the species and its foliage is more roundly lobed.
+Its leaves emerge in the fall and persist until spring bloom-time.
+Arum 'Pamela Harper's late spring, spathe-like creamy flowers are followed by orange berries in the summer.
+Also known as Lords and Ladies, or Cuckoopint, the wintergreen leaves of this perennial contain a bitter, somewhat toxic sap as do its colorful berries.

 Perennial Arum pictum 'Pamela Harper' prefers moist, well-drained soil and light shade, but is tolerant of heavy, wet soil and may spread indefinitely where happy.